By Jeffrey Coppersmith

 By Lee Hardeman

+This year, we undertook to recommend to the Board of Directors a small change to the standing committee structure.
 At the request of the President and Freight Forwarding Committee Chair, we drafted wording that would roll the Freight Forwarding Committee and the NVOCC Committee into a single Transportation Committee.
-The purpose was to allow for better coordination of efforts in these areas.
-The change was approved during the NCBFAA Annual Meeting at the 2011 Annual Conference.
+The purpose of the proposed change is to allow for better coordination of efforts in these areas.
+The proposed change will be presented for approval at the 2011 Annual Conference.

 By Lee Hardeman